nickbianco/SimbodyEnzymeSandbox/README.md

 # SimbodyEnzymeSandbox

-A sandbox for testing the Enzyme AD framework on code where Simbody is a dependent library.
+A sandbox for testing the [Enzyme automatic differentiation framework](https://enzyme.mit.edu/) on code where Simbody is a dependent library of the source code (e.g., OpenSim).

+## Install LLVM

+Enzyme requires [LLVM 15+ with Clang and LLD enabled](https://enzyme.mit.edu/Installation/).
+See the Dev Container instructions below to configure Clang and LLD.

+## Install the dependencies

+Install Simbody and Enzyme via `dependencies/CMakeLists.txt`.

 ## Dev Container